How PHS Works

 Our Mission statement sums up how Project Healthy Schools works:

-The University of Michigan’s Project Healthy Schools, in collaboration with community partners, strives to improve the present and future health of middle school students through school-based education and environmental initiatives.
+The University of Michigan’s Project Healthy Schools, in collaboration with community partners, strives to improve the present and future health of youth through school-based education, environmental initiatives and engagement of the school community to support healthy choices.
 Health behaviors are influenced and improved by these five program goals:

 - Eat more fruits and vegetables

 - Choose less sugary food and beverages

 - Spend less time in front of a screen

 Read on to learn about our collaborative partnerships and school-based educational and environmental initiatives to see how the five program goals are central to everything we do.

 Project Healthy Schools is proud to partner with the University of Michigan Health System, schools, community organizations, partner programs and donors.
 Our partnership with Blue Cross Blue Shield of Michigan and the Michigan Department of Community Health called Building Healthy Communities: Engaging middle schools through Project Healthy Schools is expanding the program to 21 more Michigan middle schools.
 The chart below shows the breadth of our partnerships.